kurtulusbulus/kurtulusbulus.github.io/about.markdown

 I completed my PhD in Neuroscience at the University of Edinburgh, where I worked on advanced imaging approaches for measuring neural activity.
 Before that, I completed an MSc in Informatics with a focus on neuroinformatics at the University of Edinburgh.

-Earlier in my career, I worked on projects involving machine learning, image processing, simulation and Internet-of-Things systems.
-This multidisciplinary training has shaped the way I approach imaging problems: by considering measurement hardware, physical modelling and data analysis together.
+Earlier in my career, I worked on projects involving machine learning, image processing, and Internet-of-Things systems.

 ## Research interests